amitsaha/fedorayet/README.md

 - MySQL Master-Slave Replication on the Same Machine: [Original article using Ubuntu](http://www.toptal.com/mysql/mysql-master-slave-replication-tutorial)

-*Things which should work, but not obvious why they don't*
+*Things which should work, but solution not easily found*

 - How do you get `mysql_config` binary on Fedora? `dnf -y install mariadb-devel`